 - Advertising and Promotion

-9.1 Without prior approval of SAO, residents shall not place or put up any promotion materials within the Dormitory area.
+9.1 Without prior approval of SAO, residents shall not place or put up any promotion materials within the Residential Hall area.

 9.2 Any promotion materials are only allowed within the designated areas and that requires prior approval with the SAO’s stamp before displaying.
 Any offenders will be subject to further actions by SAO.

 9.3 To prevent disturbance to residents and daily operations, marketing and commercial activities of any kind are strictly prohibited.

 9.4 Shooting, recording, interviewing or the like are strictly prohibited in the Residential Hall area.
 If any of these activities are intended, an application to SAO must first be made 10 working days in advance.

 10.1 In order to maintain normal operations of the Residential Hall, staff will conduct inspections and enter the bedrooms at all times when necessary.